Log In

 Horseshoe Bay Beach (File photograph by Blaire Simmons)

-A 48-year-old visitor to the island has died after getting into difficulty at a Southampton beach, police confirmed this afternoon.
+A 48-year-old visitor to the island has died after getting into difficulty at a Southampton beach, police confirmed yesterday.

-A spokesman said police and emergency medical personnel were called to Horseshoe Bay Beach shortly after 3pm yesterday, following reports that two men were having trouble in the water.
+A spokesman said police and emergency medical personnel were called to Horseshoe Bay Beach shortly after 3pm on Monday, after reports that two men were having trouble in the water.

-He said both were brought onto the beach, where medical staff commenced life-saving measures, and both were transported to King Edward VII Memorial Hospital for treatment.
+He said both were brought on to the beach, where medical staff commenced life-saving measures.
+Both men were taken to King Edward VII Memorial Hospital for treatment.

 However, one of the men, said to come from the United States, was pronounced dead, while the second was treated and discharged.